 - Personal testimonials are no substitute for scientific evidence.

 - Few diseases or conditions can be treated quickly, so be suspicious of any therapy claimed as a “quick fix.”

 - If it seems too good to be true, it probably is.

 - “Miracle cures,” which claim scientific breakthroughs or contain secret ingredients, are likely a hoax.

 The sale of fraudulent COVID-19 products is a threat to the public health.
-If you are concerned about the spread of COVID-19, talk to your health care provider and follow the advice of FDA’s federal partners about how to prevent the spread of this illness.
+The best way to prevent COVID-19 is to get vaccinated.
+If you are concerned about COVID-19, talk to your health care professional and follow the advice of the FDA’s federal partners about how to prevent the spread of this illness.